Kadisatou/Similar-States-Option-Pricing/2_BaselineModel/methodology.md

 Unlike traditional option pricing models such as Black-Scholes, this baseline does not attempt to forecast underlying asset prices, volatility, interest rates, or time to maturity.
 Instead, the option price itself is treated as a time series and forecasted directly.

-Two classical forecasting approaches are used:
+Two benchmark forecasting approaches are used:

-1. **Persistence Forecast**
+1. **Persistence Forecast (Naïve Benchmark)**
-2. **ARIMA Forecast**
+2. **ARIMA Forecast (Classical Statistical Benchmark)**

-These methods are appropriate because the target variable is a sequential time series where the next value may depend on previous observations.
-The persistence model provides a simple benchmark, while ARIMA captures temporal patterns and trends that may exist in historical option prices.
+These methods are appropriate because the target variable is a sequential time series where future values may depend on previous observations.

+The persistence model provides a simple benchmark that assumes no change in the option price from one day to the next.
+It establishes the minimum level of predictive performance that any more sophisticated model should exceed.

+The ARIMA model provides a classical statistical benchmark by explicitly modelling temporal dependencies, trends, and autocorrelation present in historical option prices.

 For each option series, 10 valid forecast dates are randomly selected.
 For each selected date, only information available up to that date is used to generate a one-step-ahead forecast, thereby avoiding look-ahead bias.

 ---

-# 1. Persistence Forecast
+# 1. Persistence Forecast (Naïve Benchmark)

 ## Motivation

 The persistence model assumes that the best estimate of tomorrow's option price is today's observed option price.

-This approach is commonly used as a benchmark in financial forecasting because many financial time series exhibit strong short-term continuity.
+This approach is commonly used as a naïve benchmark in financial forecasting because many financial time series exhibit strong short-term continuity.

 Any forecasting model should ideally outperform this simple baseline.